Ganiyu Akanbi Bello: Background

 Dr. Alhaji G A Bello, a Yoruba community ambassador in Kano, was the chairman and chief executive of Criss Cross Ltd. He was popularly known as G A Bello.

 Bello was born in Oyo State, Nigeria on 10 July 1930 to Abdullahi Yusuf and Sinota Bello, the second of three children.
 Both parents died while he was a child and he was sent to live with his uncle who refused to send him to school.
 He left his uncle and started cutting wood in order to fund his school fees.

 Bello married Sakirat Ayoka Ogabi in approximately 1959.
 Their first child named Tawakalitu Bello Sanusi, was followed by Moriliatu Bisola Bello Sanusi, Basira Biodun Bello Oyefeso, and a son Nurudeen Bello.
 Between 1966 and 1967, during the Nigerian Civil War, known as the Biafran War, Bello sent his wife and children to Lagos while he remained in Kano.
 His family returned shortly after to join him, and they had their fifth child, Shamsideen Bello.
 His sixth child, Fausat Bello, was born around 1970 but died of measles as an infant.
 They were married until his death in 2014.
 In 2015, she has since been in a political asylum after the emergence of Mohamadu Buhari as the next president.

 In 1950, Bello joined the Nigerian Police under British colonial rule.
 During the time he was a police officer, his closest friend was Alhaji Ado Bayero, the Chief of the Nigerian Police Force who was later appointed Emir of Kano in 1963.
 He resigned around 1958 and founded a company which dealt in Building and Civil Engineering.

 His company was the first to build a multi-storey building in Kano on Odutola Street which was a residential estate.
 He later bought his first private residence along Abedee Street Sabon Gari, Kano.
 He opened the first filling station in Kano in 1968 and behind it he opened a club known as the Criss Cross Club which sold drinks, chicken, and pepper soup.
 His company built its first hotel, the Criss Cross Hotel, in 1971.
 His second hotel, known as Gab Hotel, and was built in 1980.

 His two eldest daughters, Tawakalitu and Moriliatu, married on the same day in 1988.
 Tawa married Dr Lukman Sanusi while Morili married Retired Colonel Olawale Sanusi.
 In 1989, his youngest daughter, Basira, married Sakiru Olanipekun Oyefeso, the founder and managing director of Standard Trust Assurance Company.
 His eldest son, Nuru, married Salawat Titilope.

 From 1990 to 2000, G A Bello was the vice-chairman of the Independent Petroleum Association (IPMAN) in the Kano Nigerian National Petroleum Cooperation (NNPC).

 Personal life

 Education

-Even though Bello only had a secondary school education, he was a great believer in it and each of his children attended university.
+Even though Bello only had a secondary school education, he was believed that tertiary education was of utmost importance.
+Because of this, and each of his children attended university.